-In 2019, the processor respondents' mean output was 75,184.3 kilograms of garri.
-About 66 percent of the respondents said their equipment was locally fabricated.
-All the respondents stated that they never received any assistance from the state government or international organizations.
-A majority (77.8 percent) of the respondents reported that their sources of raw material were their farms and other farms within the community.
-The mean processing capacity of the respondents' machine was 3,831.7 kilograms of cassava per day, while 2,143.3 kilograms per day was the mean actual processing of cassava.
+The sampled processors processed mean output of 75,184.3kg of garri in 2019.
+About 66% of the respondents said their equipment was locally fabricated.
+All the respondents stated that they never received any assistance from the State Government or International Organizations.
+A majority (77.8%) of the respondents reported that their sources of raw material were their farms and other farms within the community.
+The mean processing capacity of the respondents' machine was 3,831.7kg of cassava per day, while 2,143.3 kg per day was the mean actual processing of cassava.
 This is an indication that there was a gross underutilization of the respondents' capacity.
-Most of the respondents said their equipment was most utilized between July and November, while they all farmed when their equipment was not busy.
+The majority of the respondents claimed that the time their equipment is most utilized was between July and November, while they all went into farming when their equipment was not busy.
 The respondents identified epileptic power supply, lack of finance, insufficient water, lack of firewood, and non-availability of waste disposal site as the major challenges limiting processing operations.
 They suggested that the government should assist with credit facilities and a stable power supply.
-About 77.8 percent of the respondents said they had an adequate supply of raw materials for processing in the year 2019, and 22.2 percent said they did not have an adequate supply of raw materials for processing in the year 2019.
+About 77.8% of the respondents said they had an adequate supply of raw materials for processing in the year 2019 and 22.2% said they did not have an adequate supply of raw materials for processing in the year 2019.
 All the respondents stated that they had adequate demand for their products.
-The majority (66.7 percent) of the respondents sold their products to marketers within and outside the community-about 55.6 percent of the respondents sold to the middlemen within and outside the state.
-The land being used for the processing factory was purchased by the majority (66.7 percent) of the respondents.
-Land scarcity was the major constraint to access land for processing.
-The GM value of NGN 2,235,277.80 per annum indicates that the processing business is profitable
+The majority (66.7%) of the respondents sold their products to marketers within and outside the community.
+About 55.6% of the respondents sold to the middlemen within and outside the state.
+The land being used for the processing factory was purchased by the majority (66.7%) of the respondents.
+Land scarcity was the major constraint to access land for processing according to the respondents.
+The gross margin value of N2, 235,277.8 per annum indicates that the processing business is profitable.

-4.1.2.C Input Dealers
+4.1.2.3 Input Dealers

-All the input dealer respondents were marketing agrochemicals, cutlasses, hoes, and other farm implements, which they bought from Onitsha and Benin.
-About 55.6 percent of the respondents said they were wholesalers, while 44.4 percent said they were retailers.
+All the sampled input dealers were marketing agrochemicals, cutlasses, hoes, and other farm implements which they bought from Onitsha and Benin.
+About 55.6% of the respondents claimed they were wholesalers while 44.4% of them claimed they were retailers.
 The major customers of the respondents were farmers within the community.
-All the respondents sold right in their shop in the community market with a mean distance of 28 kilometers to the main market.
-All the respondents said they got their supply directly from the factory and wholesalers, indicating that they were into large-scale input marketing.
-All the respondents said the source of their working capital was either loans from banks, cooperatives societies, families, friends, or personal savings.
-About 44.5 percent of the respondents said they got a loan in 2019 from their cooperative societies, banks, or friends, while 55.5 percent said they never accessed any loan in the same year.
-Those who got the loan in 2019 said they got between 75 percent to 100 percent of the amount they applied for.
-All the respondents stated that the financial problem was the major challenge in the input supply business, and they all requested financial assistance from the government and developmental organizations.
-A majority (88.9 percent) of the respondents said they belong to an association/union and said to have benefitted from loan and Information sharing from the association/ union.
-The GM value of NGN 2,843,999.80 per annum indicates that input marketing is a profitable business in the state.
+All the respondents sold right in their shop in the community market with a mean distance of 28km to the main market.
+All the respondents claimed that they got their supply directly from the factory and wholesalers, indicating that they were into large scale input marketing.
+All the respondents said the source of their working capital was either loan from Banks, Cooperative Societies, Families, and Friends, or Personal Savings.
+About 44.5% of the respondents said they got a loan in 2019 from their Cooperative Societies, Banks, or Friends, while 55.5% said they never accessed any loan in the same year.
+Those who got the loan in 2019 said they got between 75% and 100% of the amount they applied for.
+All the respondents stated that financial problem was the major challenge in the input supply business, and they all requested for financial assistance from the government and developmental organizations.
+A majority (88.9%) of the respondents said they belong to an association/union and claimed to have benefitted from loan and Information sharing from the association/union.
+The gross margin value of N2, 843, 999.8 per annum indicates that input marketing is a profitable business in the State.

-4.1.2D Marketers
+4.1.2.4 Marketers